Avocado and products containing avocado like guacamole are highly toxic to parrots

 Meats.
 Animal proteins are mostly high in the amino acid, methionine which is converted into the toxic byproduct, homocysteine, which in turn puts a strain on the liver and kidneys.

 Dairy products aren’t toxic but parrots cannot digest lactose.
 It will manifest as diarrhea.
 However some dairy products, in small amounts, can be a useful form of calcium.
-The dairy products with lowest lactose content are plain yoghurt and cottage cheese.
+The dairy products with lower lactose content are plain yoghurt and cottage cheese.

 Salt.
 Birds need some salt, hence gathering at salt/clay licks etc in the wild.
 But human salt intake is way higher than parrot needs.
 So be careful.
 Humans can excrete salt through sweat and urine.
 Parrots don’t sweat.
 Therefore excess salt will eventually harm the kidneys.
 As well as table salt, salt is found in soy sauce, seaweed and commercially prepared foods.